xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     ';

 These directives can be added inside the `http` block, or one or more `server` or `location` blocks.
 Once this is added, reload Nginx.
-We can now test our rule by sending a regular request to Nginx and examining the output:
+This rule can now be tested by sending a regular request to Nginx and examining the output:

 .. code::